Skip to main content

 What changed

-Added a direct Cursor vs GitHub Copilot comparison using official Cursor pricing/security and GitHub Copilot plan/data-protection references to separate agent-first editor workflows from GitHub-centered assistant administration and governance.
+Added a direct Cursor vs GitHub Copilot comparison using official Cursor pricing/security and GitHub Copilot plan/data-protection references, then added a narrow Operator Notes preview to test demand for post-choice operating guidance around model/context/reasoning tradeoffs, agent boundaries, and usage-cost/admin controls.

 Why the verdict changed or stayed the same

 No tool verdict changed.
-Cursor remains a Try for teams evaluating an agent-heavy coding environment, while GitHub Copilot remains a Buy default for GitHub-centered organizations; the comparison clarifies which operating model should drive a pilot.
+Cursor remains a Try for teams evaluating an agent-heavy coding environment, while GitHub Copilot remains a Buy default for GitHub-centered organizations; the Operator Notes preview measures interest in operating guidance and does not change the buyer decision.

 Decision criteria